GK: Harald Schumacher (West Germany)

 MF: Frank Arnesen (Denmark)

 Attacking midfielder Arnesen was a key member of the Denmark side that graced the 1984 UEFA European Championship and the 1986 FIFA World Cup.
 Scorer of two spot kicks in the 1984 group phase, he set up Denmark's goal in the semi-final before going off injured and missing the penalty shoot-out.
 Arnesen shone again in Mexico two years later until a red card excluded him from the last-16 defeat, also against Spain.
 After three Eredivisie titles with both AFC Ajax and PSV Eindhoven, injury forced his retirement aged 31.
-Arnesen has enjoyed spells as chief scout of Tottenham Hotspur FC and Chelsea FC and joined Hamburger SV as sporting director in summer 2011.
+Arnesen has enjoyed roles at Tottenham Hotspur FC, Chelsea FC and Hamburger SV.

 MF: Michel Platini (France)